 Other consideration along with SIBO is something called Hypochlorhydria– this is 5 dollar word we doctors use that means low stomach acid.

 The thing to know about Hypochlorhydria is that it often goes hand and hand with SIBO: and this has also been associated with Acne.
 So low stomach acid can cause acne.
 Another area from infection standpoint implicated in unhealthy skin stems from Parasite or yeast infections: Heres why……..Chronic low-grade infections are often a source of continual inflammation of the gut-skin axis.
 So as a summary we talked about SIBO, parasites, low stomach acid and H.pylori all being potential root causes of the breakdown in the gut skin barrier and leading to unhealthy skin.
-Another problem related to skin disorders includes
+Click on the button below to learn more about testing For SIBO.

 #3 Liver and Gall Bladder problems